anotherainaa/launchschool/JS225/cheat_sheet.md

 ```

 - What is IIFE, how does it work?

+- Why and when would we use IIFEs.

 - How do we make something that closes over the same variable work?

 - How does closures work?
 Give some examples of closures?